-Folklore in Motion: Timeless Dance and Artistry
+Folklore in Motion: Timeless Dance & Artistry

 Nestled in the tranquil hills of Munnar and Thekkady , a number of cultural centres offer an enchanting window into Kerala’s folklore in motion that’s as much an art as it is an experience.